-The Virginia Tech Police Department does not normally provide law enforcement services to the Virginia Tech Carilion Research Institute.
-Day-to-day law enforcement services to the VTCRI are provided by the Carilion Clinic Police and Security Department.
-The Virginia Tech Police Department has a Memorandum of Understanding (MOU) with the Carilion Clinic Police and Security Department investigates all crimes within their jurisdiction.
+The Virginia Tech Police Department does not normally provide law enforcement services to the Virginia Tech Carilion campus.
+Day-to-day law enforcement services are provided by the Carilion Clinic Police and Security Department.
+The Virginia Tech Police Department has a Memorandum of Understanding (MOU) with the Carilion Clinic Police and Security Department since the Carilion Clinic Police and Security Department investigates all crimes within their jurisdiction.
 The Carilion Police have full police powers and are certified through DCJS as police officers within the Commonwealth of Virginia.